LWang202/machinelearning4finance/README.md

 ## 3. Installation

-To install all dependencies, run:
+To install all dependencies, run (make a conda or python virtual if needed, optionally):

 ```bash
 pip install -r requirements.txt